 The back storm flap is supposed to be double fabric with a fold at the lower edge.
 I wondered if it might be bulky so I just did a 2” deep hem which I stitched with a blind hem…and the front flap I lined with my lightweight lining instead of double fabric…

-I decided to add a few extra designer elements to my coat.
-The belt has four rows of topstitching along it and two D rings.
+I decided to add a few extra design elements to my coat.
+The belt has four rows of topstitching along with it and two D rings.
 I also added topstitching around the collar and down each front for a crisp edge.
-I dislike bouncy edges that don’t lie flat and my fabric wouldn’t press like a crisp cotton or wool would, so the topstitching adds a more professional finish..
+I dislike bouncy edges that don’t lie flat and my fabric wouldn’t press like crisp cotton or wool would, so the topstitching adds a more professional finish…